Course Catalogue

 Topics

-Module 1: Overview of Fundraising: This module provides students with an overview of the scope of fundraising, the types of fundraising, and key regulations to be aware of.
+Module 1: Scope and Rules of Fundraising: This module provides students with an overview of the scope of fundraising, the types of fundraising, and key regulations to be aware of.

-Module 2: Fundraising Basics: This module provides students with basic information about why donors give and key elements to consider when fundraising and defining a case for support.
+Module 2: Donor Motives and Fundraising Strategy: This module provides students with basic information about why donors give and key elements to consider when fundraising and defining a case for support.

-Module 3: Donor Acquisition: This module provides students with key information on acquiring donors associated with various fundraising channels.
+Module 3: Donor Acquisition and Development: This module provides students with key information on acquiring donors associated with various fundraising channels and with key methods and frameworks for donor development and stewardship.

-Module 5: Managing Fundraising: This module provides students with the key issues associated with managing data in marketing and privacy.
+Module 5: Data and Resources: This module provides students with the key issues associated with managing data in marketing and privacy along with some tips on how to recruit and manage volunteers.

 Delivery